 Enter the IBM System/360

 But this arrangement was a problem for the timesharing system designers.
 The timesharing system rolls programs out to disk and back again.
 The exact location they will be rolled back to isn’t known before hand.
 Each program needs to be fooled into thinking it is running from the same location, no matter where it really is in memory.
-This implies some sort of Dynamic Address Translation, the translating of a virtual or logical address the program thinks it is running at, to some different and arbitrary physical address where the instructions are really located.
+This implies some sort of Dynamic Address Translation, the translating of a virtual or logical address the program thinks it’s running at, to some different and arbitrary physical address where the instructions are really located.

 It needed something like the paging system used on the Cambridge Atlas machine with its virtual store, in use for a couple of years at that point.

-The IBM representatives were reluctant to commit to, or even lead the MIT folks in to thinking it might, make an architectural change to the ramping up System/360 work.
+The IBM representatives were reluctant to commit to, or even lead the MIT folks into thinking it might, make an architectural change to the ramping up System/360 work.
 Such changes to the architecture would mean a great deal of turmoil in a development process that was implementing the architecture in six completely different systems, hiding the real hardware differences with microcode.

 Plus, IBM’s customers were punch card folks.
-They had only a dozen years before had been users of card sorters, multiplies, and tabulators, all very much batch operations.
+They were, only a dozen years before, had been users of card sorters, multiplies, and tabulators, all very much batch operations.
 Timesharing was very new and very strange.
 No one in those walnut lined offices had ever used a computer.
 The idea of having a large clunky teletype, a device clerks used to send Telex messages around the company, gracing the modern office decor, clattering away at 10 characters a second, when the executive doesn’t even know how to type, made it very hard for them to see any value in timesharing.
 Like DEC’s Ken Olsen a decade later not understanding why anyone would want a computer instead of a terminal on their desk, it would have been a miracle if any of the executive would have seen the value of timesharing.

-When hearing the news of MITs choice of General Electric as the computer vendor for Multics, Watson looked at Learson and said, “Maybe we should look into this timesharing.”
+Hearing the news of MITs choice of General Electric as the computer vendor for Multics, Watson looked at Learson and said, “Maybe we should look into this timesharing.”

 Next week, it turns out there was a group in already in Boston who also had an interest in timesharing.
 And they were part of IBM.